tronprotocol/documentation/TRX/Tron-doc.md

 >Ethereum's RIPEMD160 function is not recommended, because the return of TRON is a hash result based on TRON's sha256, not an accurate Ethereum RIPEMD160.

-### 5.2.3 Contract address using in solidity language
+### 5.2.3 Contract Address Using in Solidity Language

 Ethereum VM address is 20 bytes, but TRON's VM address is 21 bytes.
 1、address conversion